iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 0 - IR Proximity Event

 IR Proximity changed event.
 The robot sends a IR Proximity event whenever any of the IR Proximity sensors crosses a threshold with hysteresis.
-Note the sensors are represented as their most significant eight bits.
+The sensors return 12-bit values, which are packed as described.
 This command is only supported in protocol version 1.5 or greater.

 <table>
   <tr>